Perugia Press Prize

 - Poets must have no more than one previously published full-length book.
 You are still eligible if you have published a poetry chapbook/s or books in other genres.
 You are still eligible if you have published more than one full-length poetry collection in a language other than English.

-- Perugia Press is open to considering hybrid forms, including those incorporating visuals or created in collaboration.
+- Perugia Press welcomes diversity of expression in content, form, and language.
+We are open to considering hybrid manuscripts, including those incorporating visuals or created in collaboration.

 - Individual poems may have been published previously in magazines, journals, anthologies, and chapbooks, but the collection as a whole must be unpublished.